How to fetch images from a remote location

 File fetching is available to all paid Sirv plans.
 If you have a Trial or Free plan, switch to a paid plan to start using fetching immediately.

 All the usual image processing options can be applied to the image.
 For example:

 Sirv will fetch this image from your server:

 Then process and serve it with the options ?w=500&profile=xyz.

 If an image changes on your server, the old image will continue to be served by Sirv until you delete it from your Sirv account.
 Once deleted, Sirv will refetch the image the next time it is requested.

-Coming soon, Sirv will automatically check if the remote image has changed, according to the Expires header (TTL).
+In a future update, Sirv will automatically check if the remote image has changed, according to the Expires header (TTL).
 For example, if your image had an expires header of 24 hours, Sirv will check the image next time it is requested after 24 hours.